FAQ

 What can I do with a degree in History?

 Alumni of our graduate programs are employed in a variety of sectors, including in law and business, as teachers and academics, in local, provincial, and federal governments, and in libraries, archives, and museums.
 Check out some Western History alumni, and where they are now after having completed their graduate degrees in History.
 Students considering applying for an MA or PhD are encouraged to do their research about possible career paths.
-Talk to your undergraduate professors of History, the Graduate Program Coordinator and Graduate Chair at Western History, and Career Centres at your undergraduate university or at Western, and search for articles by professional organizations such as Canadian Historical Association or the National Council on Public History.
-Information about Public History jobs and internships is found on the Western History Department’s Public History webpage.
+Talk to your undergraduate professors of History, the Graduate Affairs Assistant and Graduate Chair at Western History, and Career Centres at your undergraduate university or at Western, and search for articles by professional organizations such as Canadian Historical Association or the National Council on Public History.
+Information about Public History jobs and internships is found on the Western History Department’s Public History field webpage